 They are initially recognised at fair value plus transaction costs.
 Subsequent gains or losses arising from changes in fair value are included as a separate component of equity in the available-for-sale revaluation reserve.
-When the asset is sold, the cumulative gain or loss relating to the asset is transferred to the income statement.
+When the asset is sold, the cumulative gain or loss from the available-for-sale reserve is recognised in profit or loss.